 We all are aware of the fact that the persistent or gradual damage of the kidneys for more than three months is known as chronic kidney disease.
 This is how CKD is defined by doctors.
 In the initial time of chronic kidney disease, there are no or fewer symptoms but with every passing day, the damage becomes severe and signs become more apparent.
 It is significant to treat CKD otherwise it could result in the complete failure of the kidneys.
 People suffering from chronic kidney disease are likely to notice complications such as the risk of getting heart diseases, anemia, high blood pressure, and bone-related issues.
 As far as the treatment is concerned, Ayurvedic treatment for chronic kidney disease is known to show exemplary results.
 With the help of Ayurveda, the condition of CKD can be altered completely.

 There are millions of people all around the globe who are affected due to this condition and many die every year.
 So what are risk factors or how would you know that you are at risk of getting chronic kidney disease.
-Also, who is on the risk and how chronic kidney disease treatment in Ayurveda could be a help?
+Also, who is at the risk, and how chronic kidney disease treatment in Ayurveda could be a help?
 With the help of this blog, you are going to find the answers to all these questions.

 What are the risk factors of CKD?

 In the present time, there are over millions of people who are facing a life-threatening condition of CKD.
 Some are receiving the treatment whilst some are dying without any cure.
 It is very significant to take a step to control the mortality rate due to CKD.
 Either a good treatment like chronic kidney disease treatment in Ayurveda can be helpful or early intervention is needed to reduce the physical and monetary burden.
 In order to reach out to this process of prevention, it is important to identify the risk factors of CKD or the individuals who are at elevated risk.
-There are a number of things that indicate an increased risk of CKD on the population such as the genetic component, family history, gender, ethnicity, age, low weight during birth, obesity, socioeconomic status, smoking, acute kidney injury, nephrotoxins, diabetes, and hypertension.
+There are a number of things that indicate an increased risk of CKD in the population such as the genetic component, family history, gender, ethnicity, age, low weight during birth, obesity, socioeconomic status, smoking, acute kidney injury, nephrotoxins, diabetes, and hypertension.
 Ayurveda for CKD treatment is the best way to get over the damage and get a healthy life back.

 Genetic risk is said to be the foremost risk factor as CKD can be served in heredity.
 Certain mutations in the genes of the parents let the CKD come to the offspring.
-It can be conducted to the child due to the faulty genes of one parent or two.
+It can be conducted on the child due to the faulty genes of one parent or two.
 APOL1 is one such mutation.
 However, the correction could be done in the deteriorated kidneys of the patient with the help of nephron-corrective medicines of Ayurveda for CKD treatment.

 Family history is also crucial to evaluate the condition of the person and to know better about the risks.
 A person with CKD running in the family can easily get the disease.